reTHINK-project/specs/messages/registration-messages.md

 ```

-#### Hyperty Instance Query per User and/or per resources and/or per Object Scheme
+#### Hyperty Instance Query per User URL and/or per resources and/or per Object Scheme

 Message sent by an Hyperty Instance to Registry Domain server to query about all active instances associated to a certain user for some types of Hyperty Resources and data schemes.